Buick Skylark: Engines

-Fifth generation (1985–1991)
+Sixth generation (1985–1991)

 For the 1985 model year, the two-door Skylark coupe was replaced by the Somerset Regal, built on the Oldsmobile-developed N-body platform.
 The "Somerset" name had previously been used as a trim package on the Regal.
 This generation of compact Buicks featured a more upscale and aerodynamic design than its predecessor, incorporating the long-hood/short-deck look popular at the time.
 The Pontiac-produced Iron Duke engine continued from the Skylark, but an Isuzu-sourced five-speed manual transmission replaced the four-speed as standard equipment.
 A new 181 cuin multi-port fuel-injected Buick V6, generating 125 hp at 4900 rpm, replaced the Chevrolet-designed 2.8 L V6 and was paired only with a three-speed automatic transmission.
 The Somerset featured an all-digital instrument cluster.

 For 1986, the Skylark sedan was shifted to the N platform and redesigned to match its coupe stablemate, which dropped the "Regal" suffix from its same.
 It remained available in either Custom or Limited trim levels, and gained the powertrain options from the Somerset but retained conventional analog gauges.

 Beginning with the 1987 model year, the four-door Skylark was available as a sporty T-Type model installed with the 3.0 L LN7 V6 engine.
 In mid-model year, 1987 Skylark models had door-mounted automatic seat belts.

 For 1988 models, the Somerset name was dropped and Buick's two-door N-body compact would share the Skylark nameplate with its four-door counterparts.
 A new engine option for 1988 models was the fuel-injected, Oldsmobile-designed 2.3 L DOHC Quad-4 4-cylinder engine that produced 150 hp at 5200 rpm.
 An S/E package for Custom models replaced the previous T-Type trim.
 On 1989 models, a fuel-injected 3.3 L V6 (160 hp at 5200 rpm) replaced the previous 3.0 L V6, which was also Buick-built.
 A new LE package become available on four-door sedans that featured a vinyl roof that covered part of the rear side windows.
 The three-speed automatic transaxle became standard for 1989.
 For 1990, a new base Skylark was added, moving the Custom model up to replace the Limited.
 The S/E package was replaced by a new Gran Sport two-door sedan, reviving a name that had not been connected with the Skylark for many years.
 The LE ("Luxury Edition") sedan would become a full-fledged model.

 The 1991 Skylark was a continuation of the 1990 lineup, with virtually no change made to the outward appearance of the car.
 There were minor mechanical changes made to the Skylark's optional 3.3 L V6 power plant, including a one piece rear main bearing seal to replace the rope type previously used, and a redesigned camshaft flange.